Press Taylor: Indianapolis Colts

 For the 2021 season, Taylor served as a senior offensive assistant to Indianapolis Colts head coach Frank Reich.
 They organized a trade to obtain Eagles quarterback Carson Wentz, reuniting three key offensive strategists from the Eagles' Super Bowl winning season.

 Jacksonville Jaguars

 On February 17, 2022, Taylor was hired by the Jacksonville Jaguars as their offensive coordinator under head coach Doug Pederson.
+The Jacksonville Jaguars passing unit finished as a Top 10 unit in 2022 and 2023.

+Chicago Bears

+On January 29, 2025, the Chicago Bears hired Taylor to serve as their pass-game coordinator under new head coach Ben Johnson.

 Personal life

+Taylor grew up in Norman, Oklahoma and is the younger brother of Cincinnati Bengals head coach Zac Taylor.
+He also has two sisters.
+Taylor's father, Sherwood, was a defensive back for Oklahoma and head coach Barry Switzer from 1977 to 1979 and a former coach.

 Taylor is married to Brooklyn Scheer, whom he met at Tulsa.
-The couple have three kids together.
-Taylor is the younger brother of Cincinnati Bengals head coach Zac Taylor.
-Taylor's father, Sherwood, was a defensive back and captain for Oklahoma and head coach Barry Switzer from 1976 to 1979.

-Taylor's father was a fan of Pete Maravich and named him after his father Press Maravich.
+They have four children as of June 2023.